lj020326/Ansible-inventory-file-examples/tests/ansible-groupvars-examples/README.md

 The re-usability, or the _don't-repeat-yourself_ principal format (__DRY__), of these group variables makes it a an efficient, effective, and low-risk method to implement in multi-stage environments to enable __configuration-as-code__ implementations for complex/advanced/elaborate datacenter host configurations.

-The minimization of duplication of configuration settings using the DRY principal greatly reduces inadvertent/unintended divergence that occurs when having to maintain multiple same configurations across host groups.
+Using the DRY principal greatly reduces inadvertent/unintended divergence of configuration settings with the minimization of duplication of configuration settings across multiple hosts with the `group_vars` based approach to maintaining settings at the appropriate group level in the group hierarchy/ancestry.

 ## Reference